Jason’s Gloriously Geeky Gift Guide for the Geezer Geeks in your life

 Uncaged

-This is an anthology of D&D modules is different than most — it’s a collection of adventures focusing on feminine monsters written by women.
+This is an anthology of D&D modules is different than most — it’s a collection of adventures focusing on feminine monsters written by women (editor Ashley Warren later told me I was incorrect and that this includes contributions from nonbinary, trans, and cis creators as well).
 And it’s fantastic, resetting tropes and subverting your expectations from the first module.
 This collection has three volumes, and throughout, you’ll enjoy the writing and different perspective on D&D monsters.
 You can buy it as a PDF, or you can follow my example and get it as a print-on-demand hardbound.

 Where to buy: DM’s Guild — Volume I | Volume II | Volume III